Tarynfo1/vba-challenge/README.md

 # vba-challenge
 Module 2 assignment

+This is the first time I have ever used VBA so I relied on many resources, including how to format acknowledgements on github.
+I was unable to complete the Bonus question on this assignment due to my beginner level of VBA.

 ## Acknowledgements

 The code implementation for sending output to separate worksheet was assisted by AskBCS LA, Richie Garafola.
 The provided code snippet helped in sending output to a separate worksheet.